Alterations to a Home Policy

 - Pay all costs associated with installing, maintaining and removing the alteration.

 - Notify DCJ when work is completed and submit copies of any certificates issued.

 - Maintain the alteration throughout the term of the tenancy.

-- Remove the alteration at the end of the lease and make good any damage caused by the removal, unless provided with a written authority.
+- Remove the alteration at the end of the lease and make good any damage caused by the removal, unless provided with a written waiver.
 Failure to remove the alteration will result in charges under Tenant Repair Costs Policy.

-- If written authority is provided that the alteration can remain in the property, it becomes the property of the landlord (Land and Housing Corporation or Aboriginal Housing Office).
+- Where removal waivers are issued the alteration becomes the property of the landlord (NSW Land and Housing Corporation or Aboriginal Housing Office).

 Completed alterations must: